Abdul Matlib Mazumdar: Indian Independence Movement

 In the early 1920s, he was at the forefront of the Khilafat Movement as a student at Dhaka.
 It was during that time that he came into contact with top other Indian leaders such as Ali brothers and became an ardent supporter of Mahatma Gandhi's ideas.
 He joined the Indian National Congress in 1925.
 He founded the Hailakandi Congress Committee in 1937 and became its first President.
 Netaji Subhas Chandra Bose and Pandit Jawaharlal Nehru visited Hailakandi in 1939 and 1945 respectively at the invitation of Mazumdar to strengthen the freedom movement as well as the Congress party in southern Assam.
 After the meeting Netaji visited Mazumder's house for a cup of tea.
 It was Netaji who initiated establishment of contact between Abul Kalam Azad and Matlib Mazumdar for gearing up nationalist Muslims against a growing Muslim League in the region.
+When Netaji was the President of the Congress, Maulana Abul Kalam Azad was the General Secretary.
+Netaji had instructed Maulana Azad during latter’s visit to Shillong to contact Matlib Mazumder, in his words, “You will find one Abdul Matlib Mazumder hailing from Hailakadi in the district of Cachar who may help you”.
+Once in Shillong, Maulana Azad contacted Sri Matlib Mazumder and discussed about the ouster of the Ministry headed by Sir Syed Mohd.
+Saadullah.
 Mazumdar became the first Chairman of Hailakandi township in 1939 and in 1945 he became the first Indian Chairman of the Hailakandi Local Board, a post always held by the European tea planters.

 The Muslim League proved its might in the Muslim-dominated areas of India in 1937 elections.
 To counter the rising popularity of Muslim League, he successfully organised the Jamiat Ulema-e-Hind movement in Assam.
 Jamiat was an ally of the Congress having a mass following among the nationalist Muslims.
-In the very crucial 1946 General Elections just on the eve of India’s independence, he wrested the Muslim majority Hailakandi seat from the hold of Muslim League.
+In the very crucial 1946 General Elections just on the eve of India's independence, he wrested the Muslim majority Hailakandi seat from the hold of Muslim League.
 That victory virtually sealed the hopes and aspirations of the Muslim League to include southern Assam in Pakistan.
 It may be mentioned here that in that election, the bulk of the Muslim nominees of the Indian National Congress including Fakhruddin Ali Ahmed (5th President of India in later years) had lost to their Muslim League rivals miserably.